Example Assured Shorthold Tenancy Agreement

 - If your Booking Details state that a Tenancy Deposit is payable.

-- You agree and acknowledged that the Tenancy Deposit paid to us by you is paid to us as security for the performance of your obligations under the Tenancy Agreement.
+- You agree and acknowledge that the Tenancy Deposit paid to us by you is paid to us as security for the performance of your obligations under the Tenancy Agreement.

 - At the end of the Length of Stay, you will be given the opportunity to attend a check-out inspection with one of our representatives with a view to reaching agreement as to what, if any, deductions we will be entitled to make from the Tenancy Deposit.
 However, we reserve the right to give you notice of our intention to draw on the Tenancy Deposit at any time in payment of any sums due from or spent on behalf of you under the Tenancy Agreement.
 Where applicable, the Tenancy Deposit, or the relevant amount of the Tenancy Deposit will be refunded to the person who originally paid it (unless this is no longer possible in which case payment will be made to you).